Insprill/custom-join-messages/modrinth_page.md

 For support, please subscribe to my [Patreon][patreon-url] and join my [Discord Server][discord-url].
 Note that support is *only* granted to my Patreons!
 Once you've joined and subscribed, you can ask questions in the `#support` channel.
+If you have an issue, feel free to report it on [the issue tracker][issues-url].